ThePhD/ThePhD.github.io/_posts/2019-10-14-Allocator Hell.markdown

 }
 ```

 If you knew how this kept me up, you would not judge me.
 You've done things just like this, haven't you?
-You'll get what I'm doing, why I'm doing this.
+You'll get what I'm doing, why I'm doing this...
 You saw what I went through!
 Just to even get this far with allocators... only for the model to penalize me in a way writing naked C++ wouldn't.
 That just wouldn't do.

 Right, dear reader?